 // Founder of the Alpine Collective //

 Conor is the Founder of the Alpine Collective.
 He is a co-founder of a Dublin, Ireland based spirits company called, Oscar Wilde Spirits.
-Conor has 15 years of experience in finance, most recently serving as the Director of Venture Capital and Private Equity for a prominent Santa Barbara based financial firm.
+Conor spent 15 years in finance and served as the Head of Marketing for Wachovia Global Securities Lending.

 Conor is a member of the Board of Directors for Simply Straws, a B-Corp certified business that creates sustainable, reusable, recyclable, biodegradable and compostable products that enhance the health and well-being for customers and the environment.
 As an investor, Conor is actively invested in over half a dozen companies ranging from a UK-based social commerce app called "Pepper" to a collection of boutique food and beverage concepts in the heart of Santa Barbara's 'Funk Zone.'